truenas/documentation/README.md

 in the CLI.

 > **Note**: To update your local copy with any changes that have been merged into master, run\
-`git submodule foreach git pull origin master`
+`git pull origin master && git submodule update`

 ## Build Locally